Atmospheric River Information Page

 rainfall and floods.
 These events can disrupt travel, induce mud slides, and cause catastrophic damage to life and property.
 However, not all ARs cause damage – most are weak,

 and simply provide beneficial rain or snow that is crucial to water supply.
 Learn more...

-Improved understanding of ARs and their importance has come from roughly a decade of scientific studies using new satellite, radar, aircraft and other observations and major numerical weather model improvements.
+- Improved understanding of ARs and their importance has come from more than a decade of scientific studies using new satellite, radar, aircraft & other observations & major weather model improvements.